OpenEvalProject/evals/manuscripts/elife-08833/v2/manuscript.md

 ## Results

-## Aging causes a loss of co-expression patterns observed in young adults
+### Aging causes a loss of co-expression patterns observed in young adults

-To better understand how aging changes gene expression patterns in a eukaryotic organism, and how these changes are affected by longevity, we measured gene expression changes in mianserin-treated or untreated
+To better understand how aging changes gene expression patterns in a eukaryotic organism, and how these changes are affected by longevity, we measured gene expression changes in mianserin-treated or untreated C. elegans by RNA-sequencing (RNA-seq; Figure 1a).
+Cohort #1 was a time series to study how gene expression patterns change over time in control (water) animals or in animals treated with mianserin on day 1 of adulthood (24 hr after L4 stage).
+Cohort #2 was designed to study dosage effects of increasing concentrations of mianserin with aging, and cohort #3 was designed to study the effects of delayed mianserin-treatment of worms treated at day 3 or 5 of adulthood (Figure 1a).
+Lifespan of a sub-population of each cohort was simultaneously assessed to ensure the effect of mianserin.

 ![Figure 1.](https://cdn.elifesciences.org/articles/08833/elife-08833-fig1-v2.jpg)

 **Figure 1.:** (a) Schematic of RNA-seq experiment.
 In cohort #1, water or mianserin was added on day 1 of adulthood and RNA samples were harvested on day 1 (water only), day 3 (d3), day 5 (d5) and day 10 (d10).
 In cohort #2, animals were treated with water or increasing concentrations of mianserin (2, 10 or 50 µM) on day 1 (d1) and RNA was harvested on day 5 (d5) for RNA-seq.
 In cohort #3, water or 50 µM mianserin was added on day 1, day 3, and day 5, and RNA was harvested on day 10 (d10) for RNA-seq. (b) Venn diagrams of the number of GOs enriched for genes that decrease expression with mianserin (down, dark blue circle) increase expression with mianserin (up, light blue circle) or are enriched for both (intersection). (c) Venn diagrams of the number of GOs enriched for genes that decrease expression with age (down, gray circle) increase expression with age (up, white circle) or are enriched for both (intersection). (d) Heat map depicting log2 changes in gene expression for oxidative stress genes elicited by increasing concentrations of mianserin (yellow, increased expression; blue, decreased expression) (e) Mianserin decreases expression of redox genes that increase with age and increases expression of genes that decrease with age. (f) Mianserin reverts age-associated changes on the level of GOs.
 Venn diagrams of the number of GOs enriched for genes that decrease expression with mianserin (down, dark blue circle) and increase with age (up, white circle) or vice versa (down with age, gray circle; up with mianserin, light blue circle). (g) Mianserin reverts age-associated changes on the level of individual genes.
 Volcano plot shows the negative log10 of P-values as a function of log2 fold changes of 3,367 genes that significantly change expression from day 1 to day 3 in samples of water-treated control animals (black) or samples from age-matched mianserin-treated animals (50 µM, blue).
 As animals age, gene expression levels change (“drift”) away from levels observed in young adults (yellow line).
 Mianserin treatment attenuates age-associated gene expression changes preserving expression levels as seen in young adults. (h) Drift-plot shows log fold change (old/young) as a function of age for each gene involved in oxidative phosphorylation (gray lines.
 KEGG: cel 04142).
 Superimposed are Tukey-style box-plots to graph the increases in drift-variance across the entire pathway.
 Gene expression changes are classified into type I, which describes activation or repression of the entire pathway and into type II, which describes changes among genes relative to each other (drift-variances), see red arrows. (i) Drift-plot for lysosomal genes (KEGG: cel 00190).
 See Figure 1—source data 1–5, Figure 1—figure supplement 1 and Table 1 for additional information on data-sets.
-Also see Methods section for transcriptional drift calculation in each figure panel.DOI: http://dx.doi.org/10.7554/eLife.08833.003  10.7554/eLife.08833.004Figure 1—source data 1.DOI: http://dx.doi.org/10.7554/eLife.08833.004  10.7554/eLife.08833.005Figure 1—source data 2.DOI: http://dx.doi.org/10.7554/eLife.08833.005  10.7554/eLife.08833.006Figure 1—source data 3.DOI: http://dx.doi.org/10.7554/eLife.08833.006  10.7554/eLife.08833.007Figure 1—source data 4.DOI: http://dx.doi.org/10.7554/eLife.08833.007  10.7554/eLife.08833.008Figure 1—source data 5.DOI: http://dx.doi.org/10.7554/eLife.08833.008
+Also see Methods section for transcriptional drift calculation in each figure panel.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/08833/elife-08833-fig1-figsupp1-v2.jpg)

-**Figure 1—figure supplement 1.:** Figure 1 in main text.Expression patterns of GO annotations are disrupted with age.
+**Figure 1—figure supplement 1.:** Expression patterns of GO annotations are disrupted with age.
 Representative pie charts show a cross-section of 50 out of 249 GO annotations enriched for genes that change in opposing direction as animals age (day 3, 5, and 10).
 The fraction of genes whose expression increase with age (yellow), the fraction of genes whose expression decrease with age (black), and the fraction of genes that maintain the expression seen in young day 1 adults (white) are shown.
 GOs are sorted and represented in the figure, starting with GOs that show the least disruption in the upper left, and the GO’s with the most extreme changes in the lower right.
 As animals’ age progresses from day 3, 5 to 10, more and more genes change expression in opposing directions disrupting the transcriptional stoichiometry observed in young day 1 animals.
 None of these 50 pie charts, as is, allows any statements on how the functional states of the physiological processes they represent change with age.
-The GO names and number of genes (n) belonging to each GO are shown.DOI: http://dx.doi.org/10.7554/eLife.08833.009
+The GO names and number of genes (n) belonging to each GO are shown.

 Comparison of gene expression profiles of age-matched mianserin-treated and untreated controls, showed that approximately 3,000–6,000 genes changed with age in response to mianserin treatment (FDR<0.1, Figure 1—source data 1) (Robinson and Oshlack, 2010; Kim et al., 2013; Lawrence et al., 2013).
 We separated genes into sets that showed increased or decreased expression in response to mianserin, to conduct gene-set enrichment analysis.
 This revealed hundreds of gene ontologies (GO) that changed in response to mianserin (Figure 1—source data 2) (Ashburner et al., 2000; Mi et al., 2005).
 We observed that many GOs were enriched for both, genes that increased as well as decreased as a consequence of aging.
 This observation complicated any interpretation on whether pathways were activated or inhibited in response to mianserin, and how the associated function (GO) relates to mianserin-induced lifespan extension (Figure 1b).